...

 Numerous resources and support networks can guide you through your journey:

-1. National hotlines: Specialized hotlines like the National Center for Victims of Crime (1-800-VICTIM-6) offer confidential support and information.
+1. National hotlines: Specialized hotlines, such as the National Center for Victims of Crime (1-800-VICTIM-6), offer confidential support and information.

 3. Advocacy groups: Groups like the Rape, Abuse & Incest National Network (RAINN) or the National Coalition Against Domestic Violence (NCADV) offer support, resources, and legal referrals.

-4. Employee assistance programs (EAPs): If the harassment occurred in the workplace, explore confidential support and legal guidance through your EAP.
+4. Employee assistance programs (EAPs): If harassment occurs in the workplace, explore confidential support and legal guidance through your EAP.

 Remember, you are not alone.
 Reaching out to supportive resources can provide invaluable guidance, emotional support, and legal assistance throughout your journey toward accountability and justice.